 Recognition of this problem has steadily grown against the background of heavy casualties from the bombardment of populated areas in Côte d'Ivoire, Gaza, Iraq, Libya, Somalia, Sudan, Syria, Ukraine, and many other contexts.
 The use of explosive weapons with wide area effects such as rockets, heavy artillery, and large aircraft bombs, in populated areas, has stood out as particularly harmful in these contexts.
 In Syria and Iraq the use of so-called "barrel bombs" has attracted attention because of their wide-area effects.
-In addition, civilians have been killed and injured in towns and cities from whether other improvised explosive devices such as car bombs and "suicide" bombs have been detonated amongst crowds of people in public places.
+In addition, thousands of civilians have been killed and injured in towns and cities when improvised explosive devices, such as car bombs and "suicide" vests, have been detonated amongst crowds of people.

-Over the course of 2013-2015 there has been a growing international discussion on how this humanitarian harm can be prevented.
+Since 2013, there has been a growing international discussion on how this humanitarian harm can be prevented.
 At an international conference on the protection of civilians in Oslo attended by 90 countries in May 2013, the Co-Chairs' summary recommended that the use of explosive weapons with wide area effects should be avoided.
+The issue was also raised as a key issue at the World Humanitarian Summit in May 2016.
 The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) has co-hosted two expert meetings on this topic: the first with Chatham House in London in September 2013 and the second with Norway in Oslo in June 2014.
 These meetings have identified practices by armed forces that can be undertaken to reduce harm to civilians from the use of explosive weapons.

-On 21-22 September the government of Austria and UN OCHA hosted a meeting for states that have recognised this problem and are interested in working together to address it.
+On 21-22 September 2015 the government of Austria and UN OCHA hosted a meeting for states that have recognised this problem and are interested in working together to address it.
 In particular Austria invited states to discuss how an international political commitment could be developed in response to the predictable pattern of humanitarian harm caused by the use of explosive weapons in populated areas.
 This meeting was the first step to act upon the Secretary General's call for a political commitment, and other calls for action from states, UN agencies, the ICRC and civil society.
 During that meeting several states discussed ideas of potential key elements of a political declaration to address the harm to civilians from the use of explosive weapons in populated areas.

-The 19 January 2016 Security Council Open Debate on Protection of Civilians in Armed Conflict presents an opportunity for states to express support for international commitment to stop the use in populated areas of explosive weapons with wide area effects and to provide stronger protection to civilians in the future.
+The 10 June 2016 Security Council Open Debate on Protection of Civilians in Armed Conflict presents an opportunity for states to express support for international commitment to stop the use in populated areas of explosive weapons with wide area effects and to provide stronger protection to civilians in the future.